gelsogrove/shopME/finalproject-AG/finalproget.md

 **I want** to manage my product catalog,
 **So that** I can showcase products to customers.

-**Key features:**
-1. Add products with details and images
-2. Organize products into categories
-3. Update inventory levels
+**Acceptance criteria:**
+1. Products can be created with all required fields
+2. Products can be edited and deleted when needed
+3. Categories system organizes products effectively
-4. Activate/deactivate products
+4. Images can be uploaded and associated with products
+5. Inventory levels are tracked and displayed correctly

 **Technical aspects:**
-- Image handling
+- Image handling and optimization
-- Database optimization for searches
+- Database queries optimization
-- Inventory tracking
+- Inventory tracking logic

+**Complexity**: Medium
+**Estimate**: 8 story points

 ### **User Story 3: AI Agent Configuration**